Czarified/hyperstruct/docs/introduction.md

 design study was conducted in 1982 on the weight impacts of (at the time) advanced composite materials {cite}`buther_non-honeycomb_1982`.
 This study shows that a non-honeycomb metallic stabilizer weighed approximately 167 lbs (compare that to half our previous estimate for a single stabilizer), but with advanced materials it could be reduced to 158 lbs!
+That's 18 total lbs saved on the vehicle, which really matters for an aircraft with the mission role of outmaneuvering every other combatant in aerial combat!

 To my knowledge, most weight approximation methods follow a similar procedure, trading off increasing mathematical and statistical complexity for increasingly accurate estimates.
 Statistical methods have factors for things like advanced materials, or configuration changes.
-This is one of the duty of the Weights Engineer during the Design Process.
+This is one of the duties of the Weights Engineer during the Design Process.

 ## Digging Deeper